-A partner of the Indonesia Central Securities Depository, Bizhare also lowered minimum investment amounts, implemented scripless trading and handpicked businesses on its platform
+A partner of the Indonesia Central Securities Depository, Bizhare also lowered minimum investment amounts, implemented scriptless trading, and handpicked businesses on its platform.

 Indonesian equity crowdfunding (ECF) platform Bizhare achieved significant growth milestones throughout 2020, with 55,000 registered investors and 45 share-issuing companies.
 The company also opened secondary trading for shares in three companies, providing an exit opportunity for investors.

 Speaking to CompassList in an online interview, Bizhare CEO and founder Heinrich Vincent said that between 40% and 50% of registered users are actively investing in the featured businesses, which include convenience stores, F&B franchise outlets, and some farming-related small enterprises.

 “There’s definitely increased interest in investing,” Vincent said, pointing to the high number of transactions in the Indonesian stock exchange.
 Accordingly, Bizhare has lowered the minimum investment amount from IDR 5m to IDR 500,000 to accommodate the preferences of new investors.